 Since this course is an exact 5 miles, if you are running the 50K or 100K you will have to go to the turn-around point on your final lap.
 These will be marked at ½-mile and 1-mile points from the timing strip.
 On your final lap, alert the timers that you are headed to the turn-around point.
 Run to that point, then back the opposite way to cross the timing strip.

 You may run farther or shorter than your registered distance.
 You will receive the award for the distance you complete.
 All competitors will be eligible for the most miles completed awards.

 You may set up tents on the grassy area in the park.
-RV’s and campers are permitted in the parking lot.
+RV’s and campers are permitted in the parking lots on a first come basis.
 You must be self-contained.
 There are no power, water or clean-out services available.
 No personal fires are permitted.
-There will be an “official” fire pit in the common area.
+You may use a camping stove at your campsite.

-Campers may set up beginning at noon on Friday, June 8.
+Campers may set up beginning at noon on Friday.
 Please be clear of the area by noon on Sunday.
-You are responsible for cleaning up your trash.
-Containers will be available.
+You are responsible for cleaning up your trash and putting it in the dumpster.

 You can pull into the main parking lot after it’s full to drop off your campsite supplies, but you can’t block traffic or the fire lane and you have to move your car as soon as you set your stuff at your campsite.